GitHub-Creeper/coc-researches/README.md

 - FAQs and Translations: https://www.contributor-covenant.org/faq and https://www.contributor-covenant.org/translations
 - GitHub: https://github.com/EthicalSource/contributor_covenant
 ## Subject to Modifications
-I will modify the changes, commits, updates, and files I made.
-Mozilla will make their changes in the original repository and I will fetch them.
+I can modify the changes, commits, updates, and files I make at any time.
+This repo only combines with other elements, without making any direct or indirect modifications to this repository, including this README.
+Mozilla will make their changes in the original repository and I will only fetch the official commit(s).
 ## Conclusion
 This repo by Mozilla provides lots of resources useful for inclusion and diversity across all open-source.
 Contributor Covenant provides a lot of additional resources and even a pre-built, I made the modifications for this, you can check out my pre-built CoC, and my experiment process, and may find inspiration for you.
 Modifications will made depending on my, maintainers', and Mozilla's decisions.
 ________________________________________________________________________________________